 Focus groups started out as a post WWII market research technique at the birth of modern product marketing and consumerism.
 The idea was to discover public opinion in order to influence sell-ability.
 Think Mad Men (the Netflix TV show about the advertising industry)...

-(image of focus group on Mad Men above)
+(image above of a focus group on the Netflix's special Mad Men)

 The Gallup organization in the 1960's improved surveys and focus groups with better question formation aimed at remove bias when gathering opinions.
 However, this advertisting and marketing history of the technique means that focus groups are ultimately biased toward influencing purchase decisions instead of listening.
 User experience focuses instead on listening, observing and then designing for those needs.